Developer: Konami Publisher: Konami Released: 09/95 Genre: Action

 It wouldn’t be so bad if the level design weren’t so boring.
 Most consist of simple left to right progression with little of the nuanced platforming that made the series so iconic.
 There are a few too many dual level hallways where the only danger comes from spear men poking you from above or below.
 The list of enemies is significantly smaller as well which hurts the game tremendously.
 Outside of being shorter than Rondo of Blood it is repetitive as you’ll face the same five enemies repeatedly.
 Possibly the most egregious example of bad design is the final battle against Dracula.
 Here it takes place over an open pit with pillars as your only platforms.
 One bad move means the end of the fight and while this should be thrilling it is aggravating instead.

-At the very least you would expect the graphics to be better moving to the SNES.
-However that isn’t the case.
+At the very least you would expect better graphics moving to the SNES.
+However that is not the case.
 Rondo of Blood is a clear demonstration of the benefits of CD storage.
-The sheer variety in artwork in a single level was incredible and the game had a massive number of new enemies.
-You won’t find much of that here.
-The overall color palette is very dark in contrast to the bright visuals of its CD counterpart.
+The sheer variety in artwork in a level was incredible and the game had a massive number of new enemies.
+You will not find much of that here.
+The overall color palette is dark in contrast to the bright visuals of its CD counterpart.
 Rondo of Blood had as many as four or five layers of scrolling; you are lucky to get one here.
 Most of the backgrounds are flat and drab which was embarrassing for a title released in 1995 alongside Donkey Kong Country 2 and Yoshi’s Island.
 Where the visuals are disappointing the music is not.
 Despite going back to cartridge the soundtrack is absolutely fantastic; I like many of the compositions better.

 In Closing

 Castlevania: Dracula X at its core it is still a good game.
-It’s Castlevania; outside of the Gameboy game you would have to do something monumentally stupid to make a bad one.
+It is Castlevania; outside of the Gameboy game you would have to do something monumentally stupid to make a bad one.
 But it is disappointing because of what it could have been with a little more effort.